codyogden/killedbygoogle/README.md

 1. Run `yarn && yarn kill` to start the product addition CLI.
 This will prompt you for the information and validate your entry as you go.
 It will write the product information into the `graveyard.json` file for you.
 1. After the CLI, run `yarn test` to ensure that the `graveyard.json` is formatted properly and all values are valid.
 1. Commit your work in git and [create a Pull Request (PR)](https://help.github.com/en/articles/creating-a-pull-request) using the newly created branch.
+1. If you haven't already, start by [forking](https://help.github.com/en/articles/fork-a-repo) this repository.

 For code contributions outside of `graveyard.json`, check out the [Contributing Guide](.github/CONTRIBUTING.md).